Zenkin/owen_pvt100_sensor/README.md

 ### Parameters

-Default parameters, which you can change at launch file:
+Default parameters, which you can change in launch file:

     /thc_sensor/baudrate: 9600
     /thc_sensor/port: /dev/ttyUSB1